joseAf28/PlasmaCDAE/README.md

 ### Relationship to Denoising Score Matching

 Our CDAE approach parallels the principles behind denoising score matching, commonly applied in stochastic generative models.
 Score matching involves learning gradients of log probability densities from noisy observations.
-However, instead of learning stochastic gradients, the CDAE directly learns a deterministic correction field, in our deterministic context,  Hence, while inspired by denoising score matching, our approach diverges by leveraging deterministic equilibrium conditions rather than stochastic processes.
+However, in our deterministic context,instead of learning stochastic gradients, the CDAE directly learns a deterministic correction field.
+Hence, while inspired by denoising score matching, our approach diverges by leveraging deterministic equilibrium conditions rather than stochastic processes.

 Moreover, architectures like diffusion and score-based models apply a gradual denoising process (from high to low noise) to reconstruct clean samples.
 Likewise, a noise schedule helps the CDAE "navigate " and correct trajectories from high-noise (off-manifold) states to low-noise equilibrium states.